Ariana Kukors Said Her Swim Coach Called Her Selfish For Competing In The Olympics

 "The truth was not an option, or so I believed," she wrote.
 "So I carried my web of lies with me, like a coat of armor."

 In 2010 the Washington Post ran an article about Hutchison having an inappropriate relationship with a swimmer.
-Shortly after the article, Hutchison resigned his position as a US Olympic swimming coach.
+Shortly after the article's release, Hutchison resigned his position as a US Olympic swimming coach.

-USA Swimming in a statement to BuzzFeed News on Thursday acknowledged the organization conducted an investigation into the possible relationship but Kukors, "unequivocally denied the existence of a romantic or sexual relationship."
+USA Swimming in a statement to BuzzFeed News on Thursday acknowledged the organization conducted an investigation into the possible relationship, but that Kukors "unequivocally denied the existence of a romantic or sexual relationship."

-In her essay, Kukors said extent of the investigation was a minutes-long phone call in which she was asked 19 questions.
+In her essay, Kukors said the extent of the investigation was a minutes-long phone call in which she was asked 19 questions.
 She was scared, so she lied, she said.

 During this time, Kukors said she had to endure Hutchison's verbal abuse, which increased after he left the Olympic team.
 Kukors said she used the pool and her sport to cope and that Hutchison said she was selfish for choosing to swim over him.